hyosung11/Launch-School/Courses/journal.md

 16:26 I have to pee now.

 17:37 Making Anki cards from the quiz questions now and need to make dinner.

+18:42 I talked to Manny about studying at Launch School and coding bootcamps.
+I'm going to play ping pong with Louis at 19:00.
+I didn't read The Programmer's Brain yet today.
+I guess I'll read a couple chapters tomorrow.